ubergarm/SkyMagicIslands/README.md

 ## Updating

-If you started plying on an earlier version of this modpack, to get the updated Grutax item giver and Lilith / Luciana trades you either have to start a new save (generates a fresh NBT spawn island) or you can manually update them using the Custom NPCs npc wand and mob spwner e.g.
+If you started playing on an earlier version of this modpack, to get the updated Grutax item giver and Lilith / Luciana trades you either have to start a new save (generates a fresh NBT spawn island) or you can manually update them using the Custom NPCs npc wand and mob cloner e.g.

 ```
 # as an op or w/ cheats enabled